 Sidechain compression borrows another track's energy — but it needs a bus, and it only ducks.
 GrooveTransfer moves the whole rhythmic envelope: put a Sender on the track whose feel you want, a Receiver on the track you want to move, pair them by name, and the receiver rides its own dynamics to the sender's groove.

 The Sender's envelope follower traces the drums' transients (SOURCE below).
-That groove envelope is broadcast over shared memory, and the Receiver shapes its own audio with it — the sustained pad (TARGET) starts pumping in time, smoothed by your Attack and Release.
+That groove envelope is broadcast over shared memory, and the Receiver uses it to ride the volume of its own audio — the sustained pad (TARGET) starts pumping in time, smoothed by your Attack and Release.
+The pad still sounds exactly like your pad; it just moves like the drums.

 | Specification | Details |